0303 303 0303

 Talking about how you feel with those who were included in the decision-making will help clarify the choices that were made about treatment.
 This might be with healthcare professionals or family members who were involved.

 Grief is a very personal experience and everyone will react differently.
-There is no right or wrong way to grieve, and how you feel will change and fluctuate over time.
+There is no right or wrong way to grieve, and how you feel will change over time.
 Grief might feel overwhelming and intense at times, while there will be other periods that feel calmer.

 Below are common feelings expressed by relatives who have lost someone after a transplant.
 You might also experience some of these, and you might experience them at varying times.
 But it is completely personal.
 Don’t place expectations on yourself about how you should be feeling, or how long you should grieve for.